techlahoma/oklathon/README.md

 * **Location:** Norman, OK - [IMMY](https://maps.app.goo.gl/t8X6L1gHGjDrwVYD6)
 * **Format:** In-person team event

 Several different web-based open-source projects will be provided prior to the event.
 Participants will choose which project they would like to work on.
 Each team will be comprised of developers from different experience levels.
-At the conclusion of the event, each team will have a opportunity to present the work they have done.
+At the conclusion of the event, each team will have an optional opportunity to present the work they have done or talk about what they worked on.

 ## Interested in Participating?